TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Power-Supply-PoE-Hat.md

 ## Specifications and Constraints
 The power supply shall provide stable and efficient power to the Central Computer Module.
-- To ensure stable and efficient power delivery, the MeanWell LRS-50-5 power supply was selected for its precisely regulated 5 V DC (±5%) output.
-Advanced filtering circuitry maintains output ripple below 50mV, preventing voltage fluctuations that could disrupt Raspberry Pi operation.
-With an efficiency rating of 89%, the unit minimizes power loss and heat generation while delivering consistent performance across all operating conditions.
+- The PoE HAT delivers **5V DC ±5%** via direct board-to-board connection, with built-in DC-DC conversion (<50mV ripple).
+Efficiency exceeds **85%** under typical loads (IEEE 802.3af compliant).

 The power supply shall be mounted within the chassis for protection and thermal management.
-- The LRS-50-5 unit is securely mounted inside the IP66-rated enclosure using screws while accommodating thermal expansion.
-The chassis provides complete environmental protection, meeting IP66 standards for being both dust-tight and resistant to powerful water jets, making it suitable for permanent outdoor deployment.
+- The HAT attaches directly to the Raspberry Pi 5’s GPIO header, with an **integrated heatsink and cooling fan**.
+The IP66 enclosure provides environmental protection.

 The power supply shall operate from 100-240 V AC at 60 Hz.
-- Designed for global compatibility, the LRS-50-5 automatically adjusts to accept any AC input voltage of 120 V at 60 Hz frequency.
-This universal input capability ensures reliable operation when connected to standard wall outlets.
-Power is delivered through a heavy-duty C13 power cable rated for continuous use, with reinforced strain relief at the connection points to prevent wear.
+- Power is supplied via **802.3af/at PoE switch** (input: 100-240V AC).
+The HAT accepts **37–57V DC** from PoE and converts it to 5V.

 The power supply shall deliver a continuous 25 W output.
-- While rated for a maximum 50 W output (5 V at 10 A), the power supply typically operates at just 50% of capacity when powering the Raspberry Pi, providing substantial headroom for peak loads.
-This derating significantly extends the unit's operational lifespan while maintaining stable output.
-A 5 A fast-acting fuse provides additional protection against potential overload conditions.
+- Complies with **802.3at (25.5W max)**.
+The Raspberry Pi 5’s peak draw (15W) leaves 40% headroom.

 The power supply shall incorporate surge and overcurrent protection.
-- Multiple protection layers are implemented, beginning with a metal oxide varistor (MOV) that instantly clamps any voltage spikes above 250 V from the AC line.
-A 2 A slow-blow fuse protects against sustained overcurrent conditions, while the power supply's built-in safeguards include automatic shutdown for short-circuit, overload, and overvoltage scenarios.
-These redundant protection systems ensure both device safety and continuous operation.
+- **IEEE 802.3af/at** provides inherent surge protection via Ethernet isolation transformers.
+The HAT includes short-circuit/overload safeguards.

 The power supply shall comply with IEC 60364-1 for electrical safety.
-- The MeanWell LRS-50-5 carries full certification to UL/IEC/EN 62368-1 safety standards, exceeding the basic IEC 60364-1 requirements.
-All wiring employs double-insulated conductors with proper creepage and clearance distances.
-The design maintains complete galvanic isolation between the AC input and DC output sides, with reinforced insulation barriers tested to 3000 VAC.
+- The PoE HAT is **UL/IEC 60950-1 certified** and meets IEEE 802.3af/at standards for galvanic isolation.

 The power supply shall connect to the Raspberry Pi via a barrel jack.
-- Power delivery to the Raspberry Pi is accomplished through a locking 5.5×2.1 mm barrel jack connector that prevents accidental disconnection.
-The cable incorporates strain relief booting at both ends, and the connector's polarized design ensures proper orientation.
-Nickel-plated contacts minimize resistance and prevent corrosion over time.
+- **Updated:** Power is delivered through the **GPIO header** (no barrel jack).
+Ethernet replaces AC power cabling.

-The power supply shall remain within a -40°C to 85°C operational temperature range.
+The power supply shall remain within a -40°C to 85°C operational range.
-- Engineered for industrial environments, the LRS-50-5 maintains full specification operation across the entire temperature range.
-The IP66 enclosure provides additional protection against thermal cycling and moisture ingress.
-The cooling system's design accounts for worst-case ambient conditions, maintaining safe operating temperatures even during extended high-load periods.
+- The HAT’s **active cooling** maintains safe temperatures.
+The PoE switch operates at -40°C to 75°C.

 The power supply shall cost less than $60 per unit.
-- Through careful component selection and leveraging commercial off the shelf solutions, the complete power subsystem maintains a total cost of less than $60 per unit.
-This includes all necessary cabling, connectors, and protection devices while staying well below the budget threshold.
-The design achieves this cost efficiency without compromising on quality or reliability.
+- **Total cost: $54.98** (PoE HAT: $29.99 + 4-port PoE switch: $24.99).

 The power supply shall minimize maintenance requirements.
-- The completely solid-state design eliminates all moving parts, removing wear items like fans from the system.
-The sealed IP66 enclosure prevents dust and moisture ingress that could degrade components over time.
-Industrial-grade capacitors and other components are rated for at least 100,000 hours of continuous operation, ensuring long-term reliability with minimal maintenance needs.
+- Fan requires occasional dusting.
+No consumable parts (e.g., fuses) to replace.

 ## Overview of Proposed Solution